ArnobTurja2002Ghosh/openCVChArUco/README.md

 Contributions are welcome!

-If you're interested in adding features (e.g., pose estimation), improving usability, or expanding documentation, feel free to open a pull request.
+If you're interested in adding features (Refer to the [Issues](https://github.com/ArnobTurja2002Ghosh/openCVChArUco/issues) for bugs and prospective features in this project), improving usability, or expanding documentation, feel free to open a pull request.
 Keep the educational purpose in mind: code clarity and comments are appreciated.

+Any question regarding this project (even if it is an ELI5 question) can be shot to arnobg2002@gmail.com via email or [Arnob1](https://www.linkedin.com/in/arnob1/) via LinkedIn.

 ---